 The best guitar teacher I've ever had!
 He listens to what YOU want to achieve and builds lesson plans to meet your objectives.
 A great communicator who can clearly explain the whys and hows of guitar playing.
 Always prepared for your lesson objectives and available via phone or email to provide further guidance.
 Does what he says he will do!
 Don't look any further, hire Andy!

 Each new student is different.
 I decide on the process depending on their current level of knowledge and what their goals are.
-A beginner with no knowledge of the guitar would begin with the very basics of the guitar and how to hold it, the various parts, tuning, etc. Someone with previous experience would be evaluated after talking and playing and then deciding on what they desire to learn and what they want to improve on.
+A beginner with no knowledge of the guitar would begin with the very basics of the guitar and how to hold it, the various parts, tuning, etc. Someone with previous experience would be evaluated after talking with the student and playing and then deciding on what they desire to learn and what they want to improve on.

-I have taught at SideKick Studios in Liberty Township for the last 11 years. (until recently closed due to Covid-19 closures)
+I taught at SideKick Studios in Liberty Township for the last 11 years. (until recently closed due to Covid-19 closures)

 I am currently part of an acoustic classic rock duo, Sunderman & Sorentino, performing in small venues and restaurants in the Greater Cincinnati area.

 I played professionally in several bands in Columbus, Ohio many years ago.
 In the last 18 years, I had been involved with my church's Worship team, playing guitar for Contemporary Worship services and running sound when not playing.